-In this class, you will learn basic wood working skills and techniques.
+In this class, you will learn basic woodworking skills and techniques.
 You will also learn about how structures are built, how rockets are propelled, and you will also learn about drafting and design.

 Learn about rocket propulsions while launching Co2 cars down the hallway of the H building.
 Learn how to follow plans while constructing your own gumball machine.
 Build a balsa wood bridge and then crush it in a structural analyzer.
 Have fun while applying practical application of Math and Science to your learning.
 Students keep all projects.
-A donation of $40 is request.
+A donation of $40 is requested.

-Photography I (Semester long)
+Photography I (Semester-long)

 This digital photography class will explore the many facets of digital imagery.
 Students are expected to produce and preserve images that paint a picture, tell a story, or record an event.
 Students will be exposed to a wide variety of basic and technical editing strategies and techniques through the use of Adobe Photoshop and Lightroom.
 This digital photography program will deepen the understanding of composition and image design; focusing on color, light, theory, and practical applications.
 Students will also explore photography and design careers.
 Class grade will be based on weekly photography assignments, photography reviews, and quizzes.
 Students will have access to a limited number of WMS cameras during school hours only.
 Students should have access to a SLR or DSLR camera at home.
 A $25 donation is requested for students’ 32gb SD card.
 Students may also provide their own card.

-Photography II (Semester long)
+Photography II (Semester-long)

 Prerequisite, successful completion of Photography I with a B or better.
 This advanced digital photography class will explore the many facets of digital imagery, design, manipulation and presentation.
 Students are expected to produce and preserve images 5 that paint a picture, tell a story, or record an event.
 Students will use advance technical editing strategies and techniques through the use of Adobe Photoshop and Lightroom.

 Students will create a photography portfolio and will be expected to create and design a series of images for public presentation and competition.
-Students will learn about professionally printing images and have the opportunity to print their work for show.
+Students will learn about professionally printing images and have the opportunity to print their work for the show.
 Students will have access to a limited number of WMS cameras during school hours only.
-Students should have access to a SLR or DSLR camera at home.
+Students should have access to an SLR or DSLR camera at home.
 A $35 donation is requested for students’ 32gb SD card and image printing.
 Students may also provide their own card.

 French 1A (Year Long)

 French 1 A is an introduction to the French language.
-Students will learn French through skits, songs, art, reading, writing, games, food puppets and conversation.
+Students will learn French through skits, songs, art, reading, writing, games, food puppets, and conversation.
 There will be homework 2-3 nights per week.
 This course covers the first half of the high school French 1 class.
 Students who complete French 1A successfully qualify for French 1B in eighth grade.
 Together these courses satisfy one year of the world language high school graduation requirement.
 Students must maintain a GPA of 2.5 to apply for this class.